oysteinvolden/apriltag_state_estimation/README.md

 - apriltag_ros: ROS interface for AprilTag

-- apriltag: Core AprilTag library

-- state_estimation: Pose and IMU fusion using EKF/MEKF
+- mekf: Camera Pose and IMU fusion using MEKF